laanwj/sundog/README.md

 - Ground combat.
 - Space combat.

 Is it fully playable?
-Probably: all the critical things have been implemented, but not everything has been tested so there may be remaining bugs.
+Yes, I played it for quite a bit.
+All the critical things have been implemented, Though I cannot guarantee that there aren't any bugs left.
+If so, please report them through the issue tracker, along with a saved state if possible.

 ### To be done